 I am not yet ready.
 As soon as I have everything organized, I will be ready.
 As soon as I have my ducks in a row, I will be ready.
 As soon as I . . . fill in the blank.
 (Finish?
 Learn more?
 Buy a house?
 Get the kids through college? etc. . . . ).
-There will always be something new to stick in that blank, that lets us stand in the way of our destiny.
+There will always be something new to stick in that blank, that lets you stand in the way of your destiny.
 The problem has to do with time.
-There comes a time when we used it all up.
-Then all we have left is an unfulfilled life.
+There comes a time when you have used it all up.
+Then all you have left is an unfulfilled life.

 Or maybe your excuses are you don’t know what you should be aiming for.
 You don’t know what your life purpose is; you don’t know what your personal genius is.
 Are you even trying to find the answers?
 What sets your soul on fire?
 What is it that you can see that sends your mind down the rabbit hole of possibilities?
 What is it that so wraps up your heart and soul, that you don’t even hear the objections of everyone around you saying it can’t be done?
 Your soul has all of the answers, you just have to ask the right questions.
 Your personal genius sees what no one else can see, and if you aim your heart and mind to what it tells you, there isn’t a target that you can’t hit.